ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 {: pre}

 #### Starting the PCS daemon
-{: #start-pcsd-daemon}
+{: #ha-rhel-start-pcsd-daemon}

-Start the PCS daemon, which is used for controlling and configuration RHEL HA Add-On clusters through PCS.
+Start the PCS daemon, which is used for controlling and configuring RHEL HA Add-On clusters through PCS.

 On *both nodes*, run the following commands.